-- This element deals with the dynamics of the model: The processes that change the state variables of model entities. - Every process, with one important exception, describes the behavior or dynamics of the model's entities. - What are the entities doing? - What behaviors do the agents execute as simulated time proceeds? - What updates and changes happen in their environment? - Succinct descriptions of these issues.
-Processes usually are treated as sub-models in the final part of the protocol. - The exception is the observer processes: Observe and record what the model entities do, and why and when they do it.
+- The previous element of the ODD is about the structure of the model. - This element deals with the dynamics of the model: The processes that change the state variables of model entities. - Every process, with one important exception, describes the behavior or dynamics of the model's entities. - What are the entities doing? - What behaviors do the agents execute as simulated time proceeds? - What updates and changes happen in their environment? - Succinct descriptions of these issues.
+Processes usually are treated as sub-models in the final part of the protocol.